 The Municipality is also mandated to construct speed humps on roads as a traffic calming measure.
-Due to student's road crossing and speeding road users we provide speed hump as a safety precaution.
+Due to student's road crossing and speeding road users we provide speed hump as a safety measure.
+We have constructed speed humps in Malamulele Section A and C.